-Boulderdash is a private acerage right on the beautiful Medina river.
+Boulderdash is a private acreage right on the beautiful Medina river.
 We host 3 RV sites 2 with 50 am service 1 with 30 amp all with water and sewer.
-We also host a lovely 3 bedroom 1 bath cabin and also offer 3 great riverside tent sites.
-As well as our upper level boondocking, and tent sites.
-We are about 9 miles outside of Bandera Tx, and we are about 1 mile from the mouth of Medina lake.
-Boulderdash is a beautiful spot in the texas hill country, we have plentiful wildlife and awesome river access.
+We also offer 2 great riverside tent sites, and 1 upper level tent site, our tent sites are primitive (no at site amenities), but all have access to water and power for charging phones etc. We also host a fully stocked 3 bedroom cabin.
+We are about 9 miles outside of Bandera Tx, and about 1 mile from the mouth of Medina lake.
+Boulderdash is a beautiful spot in the Texas hill country, we have plentiful wildlife, fabulous views from our RV sites and awesome river access.
+River levels vary widely, but the Medina is spring fed clear and we always have a swimming hole.
+We also rent Kayaks as well as a Canoe.
 Grab your shades, fishing rod, float, and your cowboy hat and come visit!

 Staying at Boulderdash Cabin & RV Park